| East L.A.

 musicians who were to back me up.
 They jokingly call

-themselves The Wheely Bins.
+themselves the Wheely Bins.
 Kingsize Taylor calls them

-set, which was comprised of "Let the Good Times Roll"
+set, "Let the Good Times Roll"

 by Louis Jordan, "Slow Down," "Roll Over Beethoven,"